 10 best things to do in Cheltenham

-From world-premiere theatre shows and incredible independent restaurants to making a splash at a 90-year-old lido, there's plenty to discover in Cheltenham — with SoGlos rounding up 10 of the best things to do in the Regency spa town.
+From world premiere theatre shows to thriving independent restaurants and the UK's biggest outdoor pool, there's so much to discover in Cheltenham — with SoGlos rounding up 10 of the best things to do in the Regency spa town.

 By Zoe Gater | Published